scheinerman/DrawingObjects.jl/README.md

 # DrawingObjects

-Collection of shapes that can be drawn with `SimpleDrawing`.
+Collection of shapes that can be drawn with [SimpleDrawing](https://github.com/scheinerman/SimpleDrawing.jl).